e-kwsm/nwchem-wiki/Relativistic-All-electron-Approximations.md

 Both approaches are comparable in accuracy and depends on the system.

-## Dyall's Modified Dirac Hamitonian approximation
+## Dyall's Modified Dirac Hamiltonian approximation

 The approximate methods described in this section are all based on Dyall's modified Dirac Hamiltonian.
 This Hamiltonian is entirely